Embracing Authenticity: Navigating Thanksgiving with Gratitude and Boundaries

 Gratitude has become a buzzword.
 Research shows it supports mental health, but the nuance often gets lost.
 Gratitude works best when it’s genuine.
 When it’s pushed at the wrong time — “list three things you’re thankful for!” — it can actually highlight what’s missing instead of lifting your mood.

 The good news?
-Gratitude doesn’t need to be grand, and it doesn’t need to happen just because other people demand it.
+Gratitude doesn’t need to be grand.
+It doesn’t need to happen just because other people demand it.

 Tiny Gratitudes Count, Too